tenon-io/php-bulk-test/README.md

 ## Get your results
 When all your testing is done, simply go to `/export.php`.
 This will create a master CSV file for all results found and a CSV file for each page tested.
 They will be located in `/results/`

+## View Reports
+You can also get high-level stats information by going to the `/reports.php` page.
+This information comes in via AJAX due to the possibility of a large amount of data being collected.
+Reports will automatically update every 2 minutes via AJAX.

 ## Contributing

 View the CONTRIBUTING.md doc in the root of this repository.